-The County will adopt written policies and procedures that give priority for sewer hook-ups and service to lower-income housing developments.
+In alignment with Government Code §65589.7, the County will adopt written policies and procedures that give priority for sewer hook-ups and service to lower-income housing developments to reflect current prioritization processes.
 The County will also increase coordination with utility companies regarding projects in the development pipeline to adequately plan for utilities early in the development process.

-Responsible Parties: Community Development Agency (CDA) - Planning, Public Works Agency
+Responsible Parties: Community Development Agency (CDA) - Planning, Public Works

+Agency